Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-initializing.md

 6. Refer to the [debugging chapter](../../book-1-csharp-sql/chapters/debugging-csharp.md) to create your `.vscode/launch.json` and `.vscode/tasks.json`.
 Replace all instances of **HarborMaster** with **CreekRiver**.

+## Disable HTTPS Redirection

+By default, a minimal .NET Core API forces all incoming HTTP requests to switch to the HTTPS protocol, which you don't need for these project.
+It's easy to disable.

+1. Open your project and open the `Program.cs` file.
+2. Find the `app.UseHttpsRedirection();` line of code.
+3. Delete it

+Done.

 ## Project Structure

 Let's take a moment to understand what we've created: